Call this one an intentional walk.

 — Philadelphia Phillies (@Phillies) July 30, 2020

-The Marlins and Phillies lose, at the least, an entire week of games as baseball tries to quarantine the virus.
+The Marlins and Phillies will lose, at the least, an entire week of games as baseball tries to contain the virus.

 This weekend’s postponement looks like an extension of the hope that the virus came from one place, affecting the Marlins and by extension the Phillies.
 If that theory is correct, the virus can be effectively locked down before it spreads to other teams.

 If another one or two clubs get affected in a separate breakout, baseball will have to weigh shutting down a season restart that has uplifted bettors and the sportsbooks.